Jerome and Dorothy Lemelson Professor of Management

 Professor of Global Economics and Management

-She was recently honored as one of the top 25 economists under the age of 45 who are “shaping how we think about the global economy” (by Finance & Development, 2014).
-She was also named as a "Young Global Leader" as part of the World Economic Forum at Davos.
-She is a research associate at the NBER, a member of the Bellagio Group and Council on Foreign Relations, and on the Academic Advisory Board for the Peterson Institute for International Economics.
+Forbes was recently honored as one of the top 25 economists under the age of 45 who are “shaping how we think about the global economy” and in 2015 received a Bicentennial Medal from Williams College.
+She was previously named as a "Young Global Leader" as part of the World Economic Forum at Davos.
+Forbes is currently a research associate at the NBER, and a member of the Bellagio Group and Council on Foreign Relations.

 General Expertise: Applied economics; Austerity; Contagion; Currency; Economic crisis; Economics; Emerging markets; Federal Reserve; Global economics; Inflation; Interest rates; International economics; International finance; Macroeconomics; Monetary policy; United Kingdom; United States